 Distracted driving comes at a price – a price that is often paid by innocent victims.
 The crashes that result cause property damage and, much more tragically, they cause personal injury and even death.
 In the two seconds that a driver glances down at the spilled drink or the cell phone, he or she can travel the length of a football field, striking anything in the way.
 If you (or a family member) have been injured in an vehicle crash, particularly if you suspect that it was caused by a distracted driver, you owe it to yourself or your loved one to make sure the person responsible pays appropriate levels of damages, including pain and suffering.
 Establishing liability can be a complex process.
 There are time limits within which your claim must be filed, so delay can defeat your claim, even if the equities are on your side.
 Retaining a skilled, experienced attorney is often the key to recovery.

 The law firm of E. Stewart Jones Hacker Murphy is one of the most highly respected law firms in upstate New York and the capital district.
 We are among the top rated lawyers in the country, achieving the highest ratings from both client groups and our peers.
-We have been representing clients for more than a hundred years.
+We have been representing clients for more than 125 years.
 Our firm has the experience and resources to help you establish your claim and negotiate the best possible settlement.
 Call us now at (518) 730-4723 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.